Financial Aid Consumer Information

 I also understand and agree that the college has the option of withholding grade reports and transcripts if any repayment remains unpaid.

 Typically, student aid disbursements are credited to student accounts by the Business Office in the third week of each semester.
-Understand that in order for these funds to post to your account you must continue to meet all of the eligibility requirements (i.e.// enrolled for the number of credit hours upon which your award was determined, maintain Satisfactory Academic Progress, etc.) Additionally, you may need to sign a Promissory Note before loan funds will be sent to the university.
-The Business Office will process, and make available to you, any subsequent credit balance on your account within 10 business days.
+Understand that in order for these funds to post to your account you must continue to meet all of the eligibility requirements (i.e.// enrolled for the number of credit hours required for your degree upon which your award was determined, maintain Satisfactory Academic Progress, etc.) Additionally, you may need to sign a Promissory Note before loan funds will be sent to the university.
+The Business Office will process, and make available to you, any subsequent credit balance on your account within 14 calendar days.

 In the event that a student's application for financial aid is not completed prior to the start of the term, disbursements will be scheduled shortly after the date on which the Financial Aid Award letter is developed and mailed to the student.
 In this case the actual disbursement date may well be beyond the second or third week of the semester depending upon when the application for financial aid was completed.